German industrial workers widen strikes in wage dispute

 In the state of North Rhine-Westphalia alone, the industrial heartland of Germany, workers at 140 companies including Siemens (SIEGn.DE) and Thyssenkrupp (TKAG.DE) staged walkouts and marched outside factory gates carrying banners.

-In Bavaria to the south, companies including automotive suppliers Schaeffler (SHA_p.DE) and ZF [ZFF.UL] were affected.
+In other parts of the country, companies including engineering group Siemens (SIEGn.DE), carmaker BMW (BMWG.DE), automotive suppliers Schaeffler (SHA_p.DE) and farm equipment maker John Deere (DE.N) were affected.

-That adds to more than 15,000 workers that had already taken action across the nation by Monday, and IG Metall has announced further walkouts for Wednesday.
+Since the start of last week, a total of around 80,000 workers have taken action across the nation, including Tuesday’s walkouts, the union said.
+IG Metall has announced further walkouts for Wednesday.

 Such industrial action is common in Germany before sector-wide pay negotiations, and similar walkouts took place in 2016 and 2015.